-Can refer to swedish grid experiment here showing reduced fish catches affected cod-end selectivy and additional measures such as square mesh cod-ends or increased diamond cod-end mesh size to ensure bycatch reduction is optimised.
+Can refer to swedish grid experiment here showing reduced fish catches affected cod-end selectivity and additional measures such as square mesh cod-ends or increased diamond cod-end mesh size to ensure bycatch reduction is optimised.

 Incorporation of total catch weight into catch comparison analyses may also contribute to improved sampling power for quad-rig trawls.
 Wileman et al. (1996) describe how sample variance can be reduced by increasing the number of hauls made, the number of fish caught or the rate of sampling of the catches.
 Assessment of a greater number of test gears in a quad-rig experiment effectively reduces the amount of time available to sample each test gear, potentially leading to increased levels of sample variance.
 Power analyses may assist in determining optimal numbers of sampled hauls or fish needed to obtain significant results (Herrmann et al., 2015; Wileman et al., 1996).
 Reducing the duration of hauls may also facilitate increasing the numbers of hauls sampled.
 However, reduced haul duration is likely to be associated with reduced total catch which we have shown affects Nephrops selectivity.
 Provided a range of values occur, incorporating total catch quantities into a catch comparison model may facilitate shorter haul durations and improved sampling power in future studies.
+For a given trial without a range of total catch weights observed, predicting catch composition outside the range amounts to extrapolation, which should be avoided.

-This study demonstrates the importance of incorporating net position in experimental design and analysis.
-Can we expand?
+The model allows for additional covariates to be included.
+Variables we did not incorporate in the model include: haul duration, cod-end diameter, wing-end spread, depth, time of day, tidal effects and weather, among others.
+The effects of these variables will be captured to some extent by the random effects estimated in the model (Figure 3).
+They could also be included as fixed effects but the number of covariates that can be included is limited by the number of tows and meshes in the trial (i.e., available degrees of freedom).

-Should we comment on why we excluded haul duration as a covariate?
+[DARAGH AND COILIN] Simulation design using these results

 Application to other potential fisheries – Daragh.

-This method has application in situations where it is necessary to estimate the relative selectivity of multi-rigs consisting of more than 2 nets.
+This method has application in situations where it is necessary to estimate the relative selectivity of multi-rigs consisting of 2 or more gears.
 In Danish waters multi-rigs consisting of up to 12 nets have been tested.
 At present the financial outlay for the gear and vessel modifications required to tow more than 4 nets appear to be impediments to their adoption (Seafish, Basic Fishing Methods).
 In addition, concerns over the increased catching performance and size selectivity of multi-rigs have led to a limit on the number of nets that can be used in a multi-rig, e.g. Ireland (4 nets) and Scotland (2 nets).
+Other applications: pots, gillnets(?); 12 rigs for shrimp in Denmark, beamers, scallop dredges.

-Can we make inferences in relation to increased mesh size in relation to Nephrops catches – Is it a good thing?
+[DARAGH TO EXPAND] Can we make inferences in relation to increased mesh size in relation to Nephrops catches – Is it a good thing?

 In Rikke Frandsen’s PhD she puts emphasis on increasing mesh opening angles throughout the length of a codend to steepen the Nephrops size selection curve for a given codend mesh size.
 She makes the point that diamond codend meshes have a wide range of configurations (mesh opening angles) depending on distance from the catch build up and this contributes to the high variation in the chance of successful contact (escape) of individual Nephrops with a suitably configured mesh.
 The practical difficulty in legislating for and enforcing measures to govern codend mesh opening angle would suggest that mesh size is the simplest method of reducing undersized Nephrops while acknowledging the potential for losses of marketable Nephrops.